DIY Brushstroke Lamp

 - I had some small bubbles form as I was dragging.
 I corrected this by going back over those spots once more and they were gone.

-- Make sure your brush doesn’t have too much paint on it.
-You do not want ruins.
+- Make sure your brush has enough paint but isn’t dripping.
+You do not want drip marks on your brushstrokes.

 - If you make a mark you don’t like wipe away immediately with a wet napkin and start fresh.
 The gloss ceramic lamp wipes easily.